Emotional Healing and Trauma Awareness in Plant Medicine Work

 A Gentle Approach

 There can be a tendency to approach healing with effort — to try to move through things quickly or reach a certain outcome.
-This can also sometimes be a desire to bypass the discomfort and fear present in the body.
+I repeat, this can also sometimes be a desire to bypass the discomfort and fear present in the body.
+Holding compassion for this desire to avoid can help us stay more present with it.

 In our experience, a more gentle approach is often more supportive.